speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 ### Gunner Adept
 _Prerequisite: Rank 2_<br>
 You have gunner training that allows you to perform special combat gambits.
 You gain the following benefits:
 - You learn two gambits of your choice from among those available to the gunner deployment.
-If a gambit you use requires your target to make a saving throw to resist the maneuver’s effects, the saving throw DC equals 8 + your proficiency bonus + your ship's Dexterity modifier.
+If a gambit you use requires your target to make a saving throw to resist the maneuverï¿½s effects, the saving throw DC equals 8 + your proficiency bonus + your ship's Dexterity modifier.
 - If you already have gambit dice, you gain one more; otherwise, you have one gambit die, which is a d4.
 This die is used to fuel your gambits.
 A gambit die is expended when you use it.
 You regain all of your expended gambit dice when you finish a long rest.

 ### Gunner in Training